ClassicConor/Lightspan-Adventures-Archive/README.md

 Current work:

-- Completing transcripts for Every Child Can Succeed (currently halfway through ECCS 6).
-Need to add images
+- Completing transcripts for Science is Elementary.
+Need to do 2 (already done 1 and 3)
+- Complete transcript edits for Story Lane Theatre
+- Complete the transcript edits for Head to Toe